Table of Contents

 You’ll also need to factor in the cost of changing your filters regularly.
 A standard water bottle without a filter won’t need any upkeep apart from cleaning, but a water purification bottle won’t filter your water properly if you don’t change the filters as instructed by your product’s user manual.

-Drinking from a straw
+Drinking From a Straw

-With most filtered water bottles, you won’t have a choice for drinking – you’ll have to drink through a straw, as this is attached to the filter and makes it possible for the removal of contaminants as you’re drinking.
+With most water purifier bottles, you won’t have a choice for drinking – you’ll have to drink through a straw, as this is attached to the filter and makes it possible for the removal of contaminants as you’re drinking.

 Not everyone enjoys drinking from a straw, and it can get annoying if you want to take a big gulp of water, as straws restrict how much water you can drink at a time.

 The straw feature also makes them more difficult to clean.
 There’s usually no way of taking apart a straw to be able to thoroughly wash its inside, which can lead to a build-up of nasty stuff over time.

 Some water filter bottles are made from BPA-free plastic, which makes them a good lightweight choice for travel and taking on the go.

 However, a good number of water bottles with a filter are made from stainless steel.
 Some people may prefer the design options that stainless steel offers, but you should bear in mind that it’s a heavier material that may get annoying to carry around.

 Water purification bottles might be the least expensive filtration option of them all, but this is largely because they can only produce a smaller quantity of filtered water at a time.

 Unlike water filter pitchers, which allow you to make a large batch of filtered water for use over a period of hours, your filtration bottle will empty at a much faster rate.